GoogleChrome/web.dev/src/site/content/en/blog/optimize-fid/index.md

     server-side or generating more content statically during build time.

-Below are the TBT scores before and after optimizing first-party script loading for an applications.
+Below are the TBT scores before and after optimizing first-party script loading for an application.
 By moving costly script loading (and execution) for a non-essential component off the critical path, users were able to interact with the page much sooner.

 ![Improvements in TBT score in Lighthouse after optimizing first-party script](./tbt-before-after-first-party.png)